School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 School uniforms in Japan are known throughout the world.

-"Sailor-fuku" is the name of the Japanese school uniform for girls, in Russian it is just sailor suits.
-But leaving the gates of their home school, schoolgirls are in no hurry to take off their school clothes, they are proud to be members of educational communities.
-It is very prestigious to be a student of an educational institution in Japan, therefore pupils and female students are proud of their status, which is emphasized by the school uniform.
+“Sailor fuku” is the name of the Japanese school uniform for girls; in Russian it’s just sailor suits.
+But leaving the gate home school, schoolgirls are in no hurry to take off their school clothes; they are proud to be members of learning communities.
+Being a student at an educational institution in Japan is very prestigious, so students are proud of their status, which is emphasized by their school uniform.

-A bag or a briefcase is attached to the form.
-An interesting detail of the form is the socks, neatly stretched and glued with special glue.
+The uniform also comes with a bag or briefcase.
+An interesting detail of the uniform is the socks, carefully stretched and glued with special glue.

-Boys in Japan wear "gakuran", which is a dark jacket with a row of buttons and a stand-up collar, and trousers.
+Boys in Japan wear the "gakuran", which is a dark jacket with a row of buttons and a stand-up collar, as well as trousers.
 The choice of this style is not accidental.
-It has Prussian roots, as the soldiers of the Prussian army of the 19th century wore similar clothes.
+It has Prussian roots, as soldiers of the 19th century Prussian army wore similar clothing.
 At the time when the Japanese school uniform was being developed, the country did not hesitate to actively borrow ideas from enlightened Europe, which was more developed at that time.

 School uniforms in North Korea.
-The main accessory for school uniforms is a red tie, a symbol of the communist movement.
+The main accessory to the school uniform is a red tie, a symbol of the communist movement.

 School uniforms in South Korea